ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-derive from
-smoking, with provoking nouohalance, as if it
-were noDe of my business.
-Alter smoking he
-concluded to dress himself.
-Upon looking around
-awhile, he found his inexpressibles, which he
-brought to me to arrange in their proper place.
-After that he gathered up his shoes and stock­
-ings, which he put on himself, I having nothing
-to do in the latter process but to tie the shoe­
-strings.
-It was not long after this that I was
-on the road again, and what I saw, heard and
-thought, or at least so much as I with you to
-know, must be reserved for another letter.
-’ L’ ANGUILLE.
 Noble Sentiments.—This is an agreeable
 world, after all.
 If we would only bring our -
 selves to look at the subjects which surround us